piratefsh/piratefsh.github.io/_posts/2017-11-28-rc-computer-art-pop-up---day-2.markdown

 In addition to similar parametric equations used in the video, I made the lines curves instead, with parametric control points.

 Here's an example of patterns drawn from parametric equations.
-Here's an example of patterns drawn from parametric equations.

 ![step 1](/assets/images/genart/02-parametric/heart.png)

 ### Step 2